ROCm/omniperf/src/docs/analysis.md

   $ omniperf analyze -p workloads/vcopy/mi200/  -b 2  5.1.0
   ```

-  > Note: Users can filter single metric or the whole IP block by its id.
+  > Note: Users can filter single metric or the whole hardware component by its id.
 In this case, 1 is the id for "system speed of light" and 5.1.0 the id for metric "GPU Busy Cycles".

 - Filter kernels